indieopensource/paid-license/terms.md

 ## Notice Process

-Both sides agree that to give _Notice_ under this agreement, the side giving _Notice_ must send by e-mail to the address the recipient given with its signature, or to a different address given later for _Notice_ going forward.
+Both sides agree that to give _Notice_ under this agreement, the side giving _Notice_ must send by e-mail to the address the recipient gave with its signature, or to a different address given later for _Notice_ going forward.
 If either side finds that e-mail can't be delivered to the e-mail address given, it may give _Notice_ by registered mail to the address on file for the recipient with the state under whose laws it is organized.

 ## Change Process